Historic 1899 Church Topped with Custom Red DaVinci Shake Roof

 Weathering the Storms

 Located in a rural area of Nebraska, St. John’s Evangelical Lutheran Church has always been subject to harsh weather conditions.
-The original church structure, plus the parsonage, barn and out building, were all constructed in 1880 and then destroyed by a tornado in 1899.
+The original church structure, plus the parsonage, barn and out building, were all constructed in 1880.
+And then again by a tornado in 1899.
 Within the same year the congregation raised funds and rebuilt the church properties.

-When Paschke recommended the DaVinci roofing product, several church members took hammers to the roofing tile samples, to assure themselves that the impact-resistant material would not be dented by future hail storms.
+When Paschke recommended the DaVinci roofing product, several church members took hammers to the roofing tile samples.
+They wanted to assure themselves that the impact-resistant material would not be dented by future hail storms.
 Convinced of the durability of the product, peace-of-mind prevailed.
 Now the church and fellowship hall once again have their signature red roofs overhead and contented parishioners below.